 Yes.
-We purposely designed this course to fit in around your other commitments.
+We purposely designed this course to fit in around your other commitments; flexibility is one of the many benefits of online novel writing courses.
 Bear in mind that we will be asking you to write (or rewrite) your novel, as well as engage with teaching material and other online/offline events throughout the year.
 If you think you can manage that, we’ll be happy to accommodate you – and of course we’ll be as flexible as we can be.

 Do I need to be available at set times every week?

 For the most part, you’ll be able to work to a schedule that suits you.
-There will be at least two monthly zoom calls.
+There will be at least two monthly Zoom calls.
 All calls will be recorded, so if you can’t make the live session, you’ll be able to watch the replay.
-The only truly fixed parts of the calendar are the two live events in March and September.
+The only truly fixed part of the calendar is the in-person event at the end of the course.
 While access to our live events is included, students will be required to pay for their own travel to and from live events, including any additional expenses incurred.

 Will the online elements of the course be easy to use?